intel/cluster-management-toolkit/docs/cmtadm_helptext.md

   __--control-plane__ __HOST__
   Use _HOST_ as control plane

-  __--resume__
+  _Note_: if possible _HOST_ should be a resolvable

+  hostname; using an IP-address may cause issues __--resume__
   Resume preparation

+  This can be used to resume operations

+  if preparation was aborted
   __--start-at-task__ __TASK__
   Start at _TASK_ instead of running all tasks
   __--skip-tasks__ __TASK_,_...__
   Skip _TASK_,_..._
   __--list-tasks__
   List valid values for _TASK_

+  List valid values to use with __--start-at-task__

+  and __--skip-tasks__
   __--no-password__
   Do not prompt for a password

-  __--save-ansible-logs__
+  Use this if the hosts you are preparing

+  are already configured for login using an SSH key __--save-ansible-logs__
   Save logs from Ansible runs

-  __--verbose__
+  The logs can be viewed using “cmu logs“ __--verbose__
   Be more verbose
   __-Y__